icerpc/icerpc-docs/pages/icerpc-core/invocation/service-address.md

 A service address is a [URI][uri] that specifies the address of a service.
 It can be either absolute or relative.

-- **Absolute Service Address:** Contains the protocol, `ice` or `icerpc`, required to reach the target service.
+- **Absolute Service Address:** Specifies a full path, including the protocol (`ice` or `icerpc`) to access the target service.
-  - The URI scheme identifies the protocol required to access the target service.
+  - The protocol, identified by the URI scheme, is required to reach the target service.
-  - An absolute service address may include one or more [server addresses](../connection/server-address), which can be used to establish or locate a connection to a server hosting the service.
+  - Absolute service addresses can contain one or more [server addresses](../connection/server-address), which can be used to establish or locate a connection to a server hosting the service.
 The protocol of the server address matches that of the enclosing service address.
-  - An absolute service address without a server address can have query parameters.
+  - An absolute service address without a server address may include query parameters.
-- **Relative Service Address:** An absolute path that does not query parameters or fragments.
+- **Relative Service Address:** An absolute path.
+  - Query parameters are disallowed.
+  - Fragments are disallowed.

 {% callout %}